“Stop drinking coffees every day,” is a common piece of advise when discussing easy ways to reduce living costs.

 Related Articles: How To Save Money On Groceries

-Believe it or not, you can call and negotiate a lower monthly bill on some of the necessities you don’t want to cut back on.
+Contrary to popular belief, you can call and ask for a reduced monthly payment on some of the expenses you don’t wish to forgo.

 Track Food Expenses